WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 Each time you gain a mage level, you add two mage spells of your choice to your spellbook.
 Each of these spells must be of a level for which you have spell slots, as shown on the Mage table.
 On your adventurers, you might find other spells that you can add to your spellbook (see the "Your Spellbook" sidebar).

 ### Magic Sense
+*1st-level mage feature*
+___
+<div style='margin-top:-6px'></div>

 Your studies taught you how to sense residual magical energy.
 You can sense when a spell was cast within the last hour at your current location and see writing created or used by magic that is hidden to others.
 As long as you understand the language you can also decipher and read it.

+<div class='footnote'>PART 1 | CLASSES</div>

+\pagebreakNum

 Additionally you can create hidden magical writing in any language you know.
 Others spot the message's presence with a successful DC 15 Wisdom (Perception) check but can't decipher it without magic.

-<div class='footnote'>PART 1 | CLASSES</div>

-\pagebreakNum

 ### Font of Magic
+*2nd-level mage feature*
+___
+<div style='margin-top:-6px'></div>

-At 2nd level, you tap into a deep wellspring of magic within yourself.
+You tap into a deep wellspring of magic within yourself.
 This wellspring is represented by sorcery points, which allow you to create a variety of magical effects.

 #### Sorcery Points
 You have 2 sorcery points, and you gain more as you reach higher levels, as shown in the Sorcery Points column of the Sorcerer table.
 You can never have more sorcery points than shown on the Mage table for your level.
 You regain all spent sorcery points when you finish a long rest.

 #### Flexible Casting
 You can use your sorcery points to gain additional spell slots, or sacrifice spell slots to gain additional sorcery points.
 You learn other ways to use your sorcery points as you reach higher levels.

-Creating Spell Slots.
+#### Creating Spell Slots
 You can transform unexpended sorcery points into one spell slot as a bonus action on your turn.
 The created spell slots vanish at the end of a long rest.
 The Creating Spell Slots table shows the cost of creating a spell slot of a given level.
 You can create spell slots no higher in level than 5th.

-##### Creating Spell Slots

 | Spell Slot Level  | Sorcery Point Cost |
 |:-----:|:-----:|